MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/Device-Health-Attestation.md

 The DHA cloud service provides the following benefits:

 -	Reviews the TCG and PCR device boot logs it receives from a device that is enrolled with an MDM solution.
--	Creates a tamper resistant and tamper evident report (DHA report) that describes how the device started based on data that is collected and protected by a device’s TPM chip.
+-	Creates a tamper resistant and tamper evident report (DHA report) that describes how the device started based on data that is collected and protected by a device's TPM chip.
 -	Delivers the DHA report to the MDM server that requested the report in a protected communication channel.

 #### DHA on-premises service